Morris Brown College: Academics

-Morris Brown offers baccalaureate degrees in management, entrepreneurship, and technology (for traditional students) and Organizational Management and Leadership (for Adult Degree matriculants).
+Morris Brown offers the bachelor of arts and bachelor of science degrees.
+The Department of Business also offers four certificate programs.

 Accreditation

+Until 2003, Morris Brown was accredited by a regional accreditor, the Southern Association of Colleges and Schools (SACS).
 Morris Brown was unaccredited from 2003 to 2022.
-Until 2003, Morris Brown was accredited by a regional accreditor, the Southern Association of Colleges and Schools (SACS).
-Morris Brown was more than $23 million in debt and was on probation in 2001 with SACS for shoddy bookkeeping and a shortage of professors with advanced degrees.
-In December 2002, SACS revoked Morris Brown's accreditation.
-Almost eight years later, the college settled its nearly $10 million debt with the Department of Education.

-In March 2019, the college's leaders announced that the college was applying for accreditation through the Transnational Association of Christian Colleges and Schools (TRACS) within 12 to 18 months.
+In March 2019, the college's leaders announced that the college was applying for accreditation through the Transnational Association of Christian Colleges and Schools (TRACS).
 The college's application for candidacy was accepted by TRACS in early 2021, enabling the college to once again receive federal financial aid and other funding.

-In April 2022, Morris Brown College was granted full accreditation in a unanimous vote from the Transnational Association of Christian Colleges and Schools.
-Morris Brown College is the only college in the nation to regain full accreditation and funding after 20 years without it.
+On April 26, 2022, Morris Brown College was granted full accreditation.
+This is a rare example of a college regaining accreditation after nearly 20 years without it.

 Athletics

 In the early 2000s, the college briefly had an independent NCAA Division I athletics program.
 Prior to the Division I transition, the college was a founding and active member of the NCAA Division II Southern Intercollegiate Athletic Conference between 1913 and 2000.

 The Morris Brown Wolverines football program played at Herndon Stadium on campus until the athletic program was discontinued in 2003.
 Despite an inactive athletics program, Morris Brown has continued its homecoming tradition every fall semester on campus.